-XYZ Productions is filming a qualified production in the State and pays insurance premiums to an insurance company doing business in the State for insurance on XYZ's activities and property associated with the qualified production in the State.
-The insurance premiums XYZ pays to the insurance company are qualified production costs under chapter 431, HRS.
-[Eff 10/20/16] (Auth: HRS §231-10.7) (Imp: HRS §235-17)
+XYZ Productions is filming a qualified production in the State and pays insurance premiums to ACCE Insurance Company, which is doing business in the State, for insurance on XYZ's activities and property associated with the qualified production.
+The insurance premiums XYZ pays to the insurance company are qualified production costs under section 235-17, HRS.